Also known as Derrick Hand, Derrick Man, Derrick Operator, Derrick Worker, Floor Hand

 The list below shows several areas in which most Derrick Operators might want to build proficiency, ranked by importance.

 Derrick Operators must develop a particular set of abilities to perform their job well.
 Abilities are individual capacities that influence a person's information processing, sensory perception, motor coordination, and physical strength or endurance.
 Individuals may naturally have certain abilities without explicit training, but most abilities can be sharpened somewhat through practice.

-For example, Derrick Operators need abilities such as multilimb coordination, control precision, and reaction time in order to perform their job at a high level.
+For example, Derrick Operators need abilities such as multilimb coordination, control precision, and arm-hand steadiness in order to perform their job at a high level.
 The list below shows several important abilities for Derrick Operators, ranked by their relative importance.